FROM AUTHOR TO authority

 You should write a book

-A personal message from Steven Sonsino (5 minute read)
+A personal message from Steven Sonsino (3 minute read)

 Should you write a book?
 To be fair, you’ve been thinking about this off and on for some time.
 It’s on your bucket list.

 You’ve got something to say, after all.
 A message to pass on, a lifetime of experience to share.
-Family, friends, clients have even been telling you ‘you should write a book’.

 How to win clients in the Attention Age